mikeant42/ProjAlpha/README.md

 - once in a while client sends entire game world.
 Server checks and corrects anything out of sync
 - lag compensation / client side prediction / resyncing after lost or delayed packets
 - use udp port for real time packets, e.g. movement
+- authenticating packets based on timestamps, etc.
+- split server into LoginServer and GameServer
+    - split client into launcher and game

 Mobile